Operating systems for backup and recovery

 - MS SharePoint

-You can also back up and recover the configuration of your operating system (the "System State" data source) and - starting from the 18.6 release - Office 365.
+You can also back up and recover the configuration of your operating system (the "System State" data source)

 Please view Data sources for system compatibility details.